christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

-The area of modern-day Istanbul was once called 'Basileía tôn Rhômaíôn' ('Kingdom of the Romans') and the people of that region called themsevles Rhōmaîoi (Romans).
+The area of modern-day Istanbul was once called 'Basileía tôn Rhômaíôn' ('Kingdom of the Romans') and the people of that region called themselves Rhōmaîoi (Romans).
 Historians assume that region got it's name after Roman colonization, but why?
 Every romance language based on Latin underwent a linguistic evolution except Romanian, which is the closest language to classical Latin.
 Could it be that the original Romans hailed from Romania and then moved south to Anatolia?
-A substantial part of Byzantine coinage from two millenia ago boasts inscriptions in Latin and not in Greek, including the Asander of Bosphorus coin in Fig. 1.1.
+A substantial part of Byzantine coinage from two millennia ago boasts inscriptions in Latin and not in Greek, including the Asander of Bosphorus coin in Fig. 1.1.